 Remember, many veterinarians will push for vaccines.

 Just be prepared to say no if you don't agree with any of the treatments, and remember that you can leave at any time.

-And with more scientific research emerging and it being freely available online, pet owners are becoming more skeptical and educating on this matter.
-Be one of them.
+And with more scientific research emerging and freely available online, pet owners are becoming more skeptical and educated on this matter.

 Don't forget that choosing to vaccinate your pet (beyond the standard puppy shots, first adult vaccines, and regular rabies vaccines) is a personal choice.